An extensible iteration macro library.

 itself advances the iterator and returns a new element.
 If sensible and possible, a method on (setf current)

 can also be provided to allow updating the current element to a new value.
+In order to speed up iteration in most cases, it's also useful to provide a step-functions

 Let's look at the list iterator as an example: